-During 2005, the Company entered into an option agreement to earn a 100% interest in the La Esperanza project, subject to a Net Smelter Returns royalty ("NSR") of up to 1.5%.
+During 2005, the Company entered into an option agreement to earn a 100% interest in the La Esperanza project, subject to an NSR of up to 1.5%.
 The claims are located in Zacatecas State, Mexico.
 The Company has the right to acquire these claims by making option payments over a period of three years totalling US\$150,000.